gnikoloff/houdini-dojo/app/paint-worklets/deep-sea/README.md

 ## 1. Load the Worklet

-Using CDN is the easiest way to add any of the Worklets.
-Just click on the "UNPCKG Link" on any of the demos from the project link, copy the address and load it like this:
+Using CDN is the easiest way to add this Worklet:

 ```
 if ('paintWorklet' in CSS) {